Coronavirus: National information and guidance

 - Ensure it covers your nose and mouth, whilst allowing you to still breathe comfortably, and fits securely against the side of your face

-- Only handle the face covering by the straps and don't touch the front
+- Only handle the mask by the straps and don't touch the front

-- Change the covering if it's become damp or you've touched it and make sure you regularly wash it with your other laundry
+- Change the mask if it's become damp or you've touched it and make sure you regularly wash it with your other laundry

-- Make sure you never lend your face covering to someone else and if it's single use, correctly dispose of it in a bin (don't recycle it!)
+- Make sure you never lend your mask to someone else and if it's single use, correctly dispose of it in a bin (don't recycle it!)

-Find out how to make your own cloth face covering and how to correctly wear it on the Government's website.
+Find out how to make your own cloth face mask and how to correctly wear it on the Government's website.

 If you or someone you live with has symptoms of coronavirus, you can get an isolation note for your employer, to prove that you need to stay off work.
 You do not need to visit your GP for a note.